Facilitator-Cards/facilitator-cards/content/navigating-triggers-for-facilitators.md

 Here is the link for the recording of the first hour of the November Brain Jam. [https://youtu.be/zp-dNovI4-A](https://youtu.be/zp-dNovI4-A "https://youtu.be/zp-dNovI4-A")

-If you click here you can also watch the second hour of the Brain Jam TK HOUR TWO.
+If you click here you can also watch the [second hour of the Brain Jam](https://youtu.be/VVKz34aeudM).
 The second hour of the Brain Jam was a free-flowing conversation about triggers, our responsibilities as facilitators, checking in with participants being triggered, and more.
 Think of this more as a panel podcast on triggers.

-\[TK YOUTUBE VID for HOUR ONE\]
+{{< youtube zp-dNovI4-A >}}

 If you're interested in the [AhaSlide deck](https://presenter.ahaslides.com/share/triggers-1635857949592-qz7ez9xkd9) we used yesterday you can find that [here](https://presenter.ahaslides.com/share/triggers-1635857949592-qz7ez9xkd9).